DataDog/dd-sdk-android/docs/integrated_libraries_android.md

-## Integrated Libraries
+## Integrated libraries

 ### Coil

-If you use Coil to load images in your application, take a look at Datadog's [dedicated library][1].
+If you use Coil to load images in your application, take a look at Datadog's [dedicated Coil library][1].

 ### Fresco

-If you use Fresco to load images in your application, take a look at Datadog's [dedicated library][2].
+If you use Fresco to load images in your application, take a look at Datadog's [dedicated Fresco library][2].

 ### Glide

-If you use Glide to load images in your application, take a look at our [dedicated library][3].
+If you use Glide to load images in your application, take a look at Datadog's [dedicated Glide library][3].

 ### Picasso

-If you use Picasso, let it use your `OkHttpClient`, and you'll get RUM and APM information about network requests made by Picasso.
+If you use Picasso, let it use your `OkHttpClient` for RUM and APM information about network requests made by Picasso.

 ```kotlin
         val picasso = Picasso.Builder(context)